U.S. Route 25 in Georgia: 1920s

 The road that would later be designated as part of US 25 was established in 1920 as an unidentified road from Brunswick to about Sterling, SR 27 from that point to Jesup, SR 38 from Jesup to Ludowici, SR 23 from Statesboro to Millen, and SR 21 from Millen to Augusta.
 By the end of the next year, SR 23 was designated between Ludowici and Glennville, SR 26 was designated on a routing southwest of, and into, Statesboro, SR 46 was designated between Statesboro and Hopeulikit, and SR 67 was designated from Hopeulikit to a point southwest of Millen.
-The latter two supplanting SR 23, which was re-routed on a more westerly path.
+The latter two supplanting SR 23, which was rerouted on a more westerly path.
 By the end of 1926, US 341 was designated along SR 27 between Brunswick and Jesup.
 By the end of 1929, US 80 had been designated along SR 46 between Statesboro and Hopeulikit.